-- The one-week and one-month liquidity ratios, - Intergroup Funding, - Loan to Deposit Ratio. - Interbank lending is subject to a maximum tenor of one month unless otherwise authorized by special approval from the Global Treasurer.
+- The one-week and one-month liquidity ratios, - Intergroup Funding, - Liquidity Coverage Ratio (LCR), - Loan to Deposit Ratio. - Interbank lending is subject to a maximum tenor of one month unless otherwise authorized by special approval from the Global Treasurer. - The liquidity risk appetite is set by Group Risk Management in agreement with Global Treasury and it is approved by the Board of Directors on annual basis.